Plot Ideas: How to Discover a Blockbuster

 - Easily communicated

-A high concept is a simple explanation of your novel that makes the attraction obvious.
-As soon as people hear the high concept they can make a decision whether that story is for them or not.
+A high concept explains your novel that makes the attraction obvious.
+As soon as people hear the high concept, they can decide whether the story is for them.

 Why You Need a High Concept Plot Idea